Philips VG-8020

 The VG-8020 was Philips' third MSX computer introduced in 1984, after the VG-8000 and the VG-8010 computers.

 With a price of 2990 Fr, the machine was MSX1 standard compatible, had a real keyboard (instead of a chiclet keyboard like its predecessors) and a printer port (missing on the previous models).

 The VG-8020 was manufactured by Kyocera and featured a Zilog Z80A microprocessor clocked at 3.56 MHz, 64KB of RAM, 16KB of VRAM, two cartridge slots and two joystick ports.

 The machine came with MSX BASIC 1.0 in ROM and graphics were provided by a Texas Instruments TMS9929A, with RF and composite video outputs.
 Sound was generated by a General Instruments AY-3-8910 chip.

-It was replaced by the VG-8220, a MSX2 compatible machine.
+It was replaced by the Philips NMS 8220, a MSX2 compatible machine.

 Models

 The computer was marketed in several variants: